OpenCilk/www.opencilk.org/src/doc/index.md

 - [Tutorials](/doc/tutorials) that help you learn the fundamentals of OpenCilk,
 - A [user's guide](/doc/howto) that shows you how to do important tasks with OpenCilk, and
-- A [reference](/doc/reference) that describes the technical design of OpenCilk, both as a language (for application programming) and as an environment (for parallel systems research).
+- A [reference manual](/doc/reference) that describes the technical design of OpenCilk, both as a language (for application programming) and as an environment (for parallel systems research).

 Finally, our [blog](/blog) puts the documentation in context with stories about the latest developments in performance engineering.